AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * You can download and read the full list of commercial licensing agreements [here](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements.md).

 * For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md) and [Terms And Conditions Enforcement Information](TermsAndConditionsEnforcementInformation.md).
 Doubt the enforcement?
-You can have a look at the [List Of Entities Who Violated The License And Paid Compensation For Violating The License](ListOfEntitiesWhoViolatedTheLicenseAndPaidCompensationForViolatingTheLicense.md).
+You can have a look at the [List Of Entities Who Paid Compensation For Violating The License](ListOfEntitiesWhoPaidCompensationForViolatingTheLicense.md).

 * I do not entertain "proof of value" requests.
 You can read the reasons [here](WhyIDoNotEntertainProofOfValueRequests.md).